Garidepally mandal

 Garidepally mandal is one of the 23 mandals in Suryapet district in the Indian state of Telangana.
-It is under the administration of the Suryapet revenue division, with its headquarters at Garidepally.
+It is under the administration of the Huzurnagar revenue division, with its headquarters at Garidepally.
 It is bounded by Neredcherla mandal to the west, Huzurnagar mandal to the east, Penpahad mandal to the north, and Mattampally mandal to the south.

 Geography

 Garidepally mandal is about 112 m in elevation.